NuricBI/TabularModelCleaner2.0/README.md

 - Back up the model first.
 - Include **every** report connected to it — a missing report means missing dependencies.
 - When in doubt, hide before deleting.

+## License

+MIT — free to use, modify and distribute.

 ---